Just give me Dixie...where folks are smilin', and all the while

 Some of Ernie's songs were made available on 78 and 45 rpm records.
 Tunes such as "My Old Kentucky Home" and "Hominy Grits," written for Ernie by 'Smiley' Burnette, were heard on the RCA Victor and M-G-M Records labels.
-Strangely enough, Ernie's signature tune "Just Give Me Dixie" was never issued as a recording.
-Although Ernie didn't have a big enough hit to put him in the leagues with Hank Williams, he was a steady seller and welcome performer in the midwest.
+Ernie never had a big enough hit to put him in the leagues with Hank Williams, but he was a steady seller and welcome performer in the midwest.

 When Ernie's health deteriorated in 1954, his doctor recommended moving to a warmer climate.
-Ernie placed a long-distance call to his former WLWT 'Hayride' director Bob Gilbert, who made the journey south a year earlier to help put WSUN-TV on the air in St. Petersburg.
-Although Gilbert could not offer a salary commensurate with what he was getting in Cincinnati, a deal was struck and Ernie, his wife Jean and three sons moved to a house on 37th Avenue North in St. Pete.
+Ernie placed a long-distance call to his former WLWT 'Hayride' director Bob Gilbert, who made the journey south two years earlier to help put WSUN-TV on the air in St. Petersburg.
+Although Gilbert could not offer a salary commensurate with what he was getting in Cincinnati, a deal was struck and Ernie, his wife Jean and three sons, moved to St. Pete.
 Ernie was impressed with the facilities of WSUN, saying it 'was like being on the network.'